torvalds/linux/Documentation/arch/arm64/gcs.rst

 ===============================================
-Guarded Control Stack support for AArch64 Linux
+Guarded Control Stack support for AArch64 GNU/Linux
 ===============================================

-This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Guarded Control Stack (GCS) feature.
+This document outlines briefly the interface provided to userspace by GNU/Linux in order to support use of the ARM Guarded Control Stack (GCS) feature.

 This is an outline of the most important features and issues only and not